 First-come/first-served rooms should remain unlocked at all times.

-C.L.
-Wilson Library is not responsible for unattended items.
+Curtis Laws Wilson Library is not responsible for unattended items.
 Items left for longer than 15 minutes may be cleared from the room so it is available for use by others.
-These items may be claimed at the Circulation Desk upon proper identification.
+These items may be claimed at the Service Desk upon proper identification.
 Items left unclaimed when the library closes will be sent to Campus Security the next day.

 Requests will be considered on a first come, first served basis.
-Reservations for meeting rooms by Missouri S&T-affiliated groups may be made by phone (573-341-4008), in person, or online at http://library.mst.edu.
-Contact the Circulation Desk or go online to reschedule or cancel reservations.
+Reservations for meeting rooms by Missouri S&T-affiliated groups may be made by phone (573-341-4008), in person, or through our room reservation system.
+Contact the Service Desk to reschedule or cancel reservations.

 Meeting rooms are available during library hours, but reservations must end by 30 minutes prior to closing.